jericho767/lig-backend-exam/README.md

 API_DOMAIN=api.app.local
 APP_DOMAIN=app.local
 ```
-Add the following lines to host file
+**Add the following lines to host file.**
+(This is important because the allowed origin to access the backend is that specific domain)
 ```
 192.168.99.100    app.local api.app.local
 ```